ellennia/docbeacon-server/README.md

 # The DocBeacon software.
 Being an effort meant to improve the world's understanding of their environments, Python was chosen in part because it is such a human readable language.
 One of the main goals of the project is to produce a codebase that is heavily documented and easily understandable, possible even to non-programmers.

-At the moment, it is written around the normal Bluetooth protocol, not Bluetooth Low-Energy, as specified above.
-The reason for this is that I do not have a perfect understanding of how exactly I would use BLE from Python, and I would rather create a prototype of the logic of the software before I mess around with the details of the hardware protocol.

 # The development
 DocBeacon is developed by Ellen Hebert. @homeslashellen ellenhebert@protonmail.com